p4535992/repositoryForTest/testWitSources/README.md

             },
         }).addTo(map);
 ```
-### WORK WITH XML FILE
+# WORK WITH XML FILE  <br />
 The most common use case is with the response XML from some API like Google Maps,with all the information on some
-locations, the only thing you need are two fields related to latitude and longitude.
+locations, the only thing you need are two fields related to latitude and longitude. <br />

 ```javascript
 L.Control.fileLayerLoad({